albertomariapepe/STAResNet/README.md

 If you want to experiement with STAResNet without retraining it, most pretrained models and datasets can be requested from the authors via ap2219 [at] cam [dot] ac [dot] uk 👨🏼‍🎤👩🏾‍🎤

+## Acknowledgements 💫

+The original scripts `pde.py` and `datagen.py` have been written by Brandstetter et al. (2022).
+The script `layers.py` has been expanded from that of Christian Hockey.